gcanti/io-ts/README.md

 # Exact types

-You can make a runtime type alias exact (which means that only the given properties are allowed) using the `exact` combinator
+You can make a codec alias exact (which means that only the given properties are allowed) using the `exact` combinator

 ```ts
 const Person = t.type({